© 2026 KPCW

 Kouri Richins listens to Judge Richard Mrazik read the verdict in her murder trial.
 A Summit County jury found her guilty Monday, March 16, 2026.

-The jury returned a verdict after just three hours of deliberation.
+The jury returned a verdict after three hours of deliberation, three weeks of witness testimony and almost three years since Kouri Richins' arrest.

-She had maintained her innocence and has been held at the Summit County jail ever since.
-Now she faces a maximum sentence of life in prison.
+She maintained her innocence and had been held at the Summit County jail ever since.
+Now she faces 25 years to life in prison.
+Sentencing is scheduled for May 13.

 Over the past three weeks, Summit County prosecutors put 42 witnesses on the stand to build their case against her.